 The ultimate knot if you ask me.
 This is such a fun update on your everyday scarf loop.
 Instead of doing one loop and putting both ends through, put one end through, then twist your loop, and thread the second end through.
 I’ll be wearing this a lot this fall as I think it’s such a great way to add some volume to thinner scarves and wraps.

-This one shoulder drape was a fun and unique one that our stylist came up with.
+This one-shoulder drape was a fun and unique one that our stylist from the Garnet Hill shoot came up with.
 It’s a great one to use for warmer days when you just need a scarf, or for a wedding.
 It’s a nice way to wrap yourself in a stylish way that will for sure be different than everyone else in the room.
 The key to this one is to make sure you keep one side much longer than the other.
 You’ll grab the longer side, and grab underneath it, and pull the outer most part up and over your shoulder to create the twist.
 You can see in the below images how I turn the outer most side inward and upward.
 You can also play with how much or little you drape it which is fun.

 Photos and video by Sidebar Studios.